sandersaares/DocumentAuthoring/docs/Developer.md

 # Automated builds

+When you push changes to the PowerShell module source code, a new automated build of the affected module will be started.
 Every successful automated build of a PowerShell module will publish the PowerShell module to PowerShell gallery.

+NB!
+If you do not change the version number when pushing a change for a non-prerelease version the build is going to fail due to version conflict.
+Prerelease versions are auto-numbered to avoid conflicts.

 # PowerShell module versioning